Committee Opportunities

 Are you:

-- an Indigenous individual or member of a First Nation, Métis or Inuit community who is interested in sharing your perspectives on Indigenous health and physician/physician assistant care?
+• an Indigenous individual or member of a First Nation, Inuit or Métis community who is interested in sharing your perspectives on Indigenous health and physician/physician assistant care?

-- passionate about improving the experience Indigenous patients have in the health system, specifically with physicians and physician assistants?
+• passionate about improving the experience Indigenous people have in the health system, specifically with physicians and physician assistants?

-- an Indigenous or non-Indigenous physician or physician assistant who provides care to Indigenous patients and communities in Alberta?
+• an Indigenous or non-Indigenous physician or physician assistant who provides health care to Indigenous people and/or within Indigenous communities in Alberta?

 If so, consider applying to join the Circle to take an active role in guiding medical regulation.